tatsumoto-ren/tatsumoto-ren.github.io/blog/learning-grammar.md

 * Look it up in a [regular dictionary](resources.html#dictionaries).
 Most things should be defined there.
-Yomichan and Qolibri are covered later in this guide.
+Rikaitan and Qolibri are covered later in this guide.
 * Consult a grammar guide or a grammar dictionary.
 This is where DoJG or the DoJG Anki deck come handy.
 Tae Kim is another good source.